 Unlike Chinese, Korean is not a tonal language, so learning how to say hello is just a matter of memorization.

 Knowing how to say hello with good pronunciation in Thailand is very useful.
 You'll almost always get a smile and friendly treatment showing that you're a farang (non-Thai) interested in Thai culture and not just there because beer is cheaper than it is in your home country.

 In Thailand, men say sawasdee khrap (pronounced "sah-wah-dee krap").
 The ending khrap has a sharp rising tone.
 The more enthusiasm put on the khrap, the more meaning.

-In Thailand women say: sawasdee kha (pronounced "sah-wah-dee kah").
-The ending kha has a drawn out falling tone.
+Women say sawasdee kha (pronounced "sah-wah-dee kah").
+The ending kha has a drawn-out falling tone.
 The more drawn out the khaaa..., the more meaning.

 Good Morning: Selamat pagi (pronounced "suh-lah-mat pah-gee")